barbajs/barba/documentation/user/core.md

 });
 ```

-#### prevent
+#### `prevent` property

-Allows you to add a custom "prevent" test.
+Allows you to add a custom "prevent" test to prevent Barba from running on specific links.
-If your function returns `true`, Barba will not be enabled.
+If your function returns `true`, Barba will not run.

 | Argument | Property | Description     |
 | -------- | -------- | --------------- |